 Listen to your customers.
-It’s something a lot of companies say, but not so many of them actually do.
+It is something a lot of companies say, but not so many of them actually do.
 Gathering customer feedback can help you see trends, understand what people want and find ways to improve your product or service.
-Good customer feedback forms can help you do all of this, and more.
-Even though we know it’s crucial to gather customer feedback, it can sometimes be hard to know how to design a customer survey that actually works.
-In this post, we’ll share best practices for creating customer feedback forms that help you gain the insights you need to improve your business.
+A good feedback form can help you do all of this and more.
+Even though we know it is crucial to gather feedback, it can sometimes be hard to know how to design a customer survey that actually works.
+In this post, we will share best practices for creating feedback forms that help you gain the insights you need to improve your business.

 What is a feedback form?

-A customer feedback form is a way to collect opinions about your company’s service.
-The goal is to gain a better understanding of the overall customer experience, so you can identify areas for improvement.
+A feedback form is a way to collect opinions about your company’s service.
+The goal is to gain a better understanding of the overall customer experience so you can identify areas for improvement.

 Feedback form examples